LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Feature-Guided Language Steering

 \subsection{Results}

-Table~\ref{tab:accbleu_alldatasets} presents ACC$\times$BLEU scores per language, averaged across three datasets.
-LangFIR achieves the highest average ACC$\times$BLEU on all three models (15.5, 26.6, and 23.4 on Gemma 3 1B, Gemma 3 4B, and Llama 3.1 8B, respectively).
-The gain is largest on Gemma 3 4B, where LangFIR outperforms the next-best method, DiffMean (23.9), by 2.7 points and achieves the best per-language score on 10 of 12 languages.
-On Gemma 3 1B and Llama 3.1 8B, LangFIR leads by narrower margins but still achieves the best per-language score on 7 and 8 of 12 languages, respectively.
+We focus on ACC$\times$BLEU because a method is only useful if it succeeds on both axes at once: producing the target language (ACC) while preserving translation quality (BLEU).
+Table~\ref{tab:main_avg_accbleu} reports average ACC$\times$BLEU over twelve languages and three datasets.
+Per-language scores and the disaggregated ACC and BLEU tables are in Appendix~\ref{sec:appendix_steering_results}.
+Among steering methods, LangFIR achieves the highest average ACC$\times$BLEU on all three models (15.5, 26.6, and 23.4 on Gemma 3 1B, Gemma 3 4B, and Llama 3.1 8B, respectively), outperforming the next-best method, DiffMean (15.3, 23.9, and 22.2).
+The gain is largest on Gemma 3 4B, where LangFIR leads DiffMean by 2.7 points.

-\textbf{Monolingual advantage.} Despite requiring only monolingual target-language data, LangFIR slightly outperforms the strongest multilingual parallel baseline (DiffMean) on average across all three models.
+\textbf{Monolingual advantage.} Despite requiring only monolingual target-language data, LangFIR slightly outperforms the strongest multilingual baseline (DiffMean) on average across all three models.
 Among the other monolingual methods (PCA, Zhong's Monolingual), none exceeds 10.5 average ACC$\times$BLEU on any model, while LangFIR achieves 15.5--26.6.
 On Gemma 3 1B, LangFIR surpasses the strongest monolingual baseline (Zhong's Monolingual) by $4.7\times$.
+LangFIR's effectiveness likely stems from SAE features being more disentangled by construction, which gives it a cleaner representational basis for isolating language-specific directions.

 \textbf{Robustness across datasets.} Per-dataset results show that LangFIR maintains its advantage across FLORES+, WikiMatrix, and Tatoeba (Tables~\ref{tab:accbleu_flores}--\ref{tab:accbleu_tatoeba}).
 The occasional weaker performance on certain languages can be attributed to the quality of the pretrained SAE and to hyperparameter tuning on a small subset of four languages, which may not optimally transfer to all twelve target languages.